jacksoneyton/Microsoft-Great-Plains/README.md

 # PaymentsReceived_GP_CalendarSync
-Pull payments received in GreatPlains and import records into exchange mailbox calendar.
+Pull payments received in GreatPlains and imports records into exchange mailbox calendar.